rated-network/frontend-challenge/README.md

     - Feel free to also copy general styling from Rated's website.

 8. **Testing**:
-    - Bonus points for adding tests using Jest or similar
+    - Bonus points for adding tests using Jest or similar.

 ### Evaluation Criteria: